 If you live in an area where the climate is usually cooler than this temperature range, you can keep the soil temperature warm through frost protection techniques.
 One proven technique is using plastic mulches to cover the soil.
 You can also cover the plants with plastic or newspaper in cooler months to keep the ideal temperature.

-Tip #2: Selecting The Ideal Tomato Deedlings
+Selecting the Ideal Tomato Deedlings or Transplants

 Wondering what the ideal tomato seedlings look like?
 Knowing this simple thing will help pave the way to your dream of growing the perfect tomato fruit.
 The ideal seedlings have dark green leaves and are about 6-8 inches tall.
 Their stems are around the same as the diameter of a normal pencil.